samer-alhalabi/samer-alhalabi/README.md

 ### <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hello, I'm Samer Alhalabi!

+##### It has been said, the world’s most valuable resource is no longer oil, but data

 I’m a data generalist who is passionate about contributing to all aspects of data such as statistics, reporting, advanced analytics, machine learning and data engineering.
 I've had the chance to immerse myself in many different works and projects, helping to make valuable insights and better data-driven decisions through creative analysis & code.